WEDNESDAY'S SCRIPT TIP:

 dumb things... usually to help the plot.
 Those characters insult the audience.

-With THE LONE RANGER starting production, I
+After THE LONE RANGER flopped, I

 thought it'd be perfect timing to look at the last Weird Western to hit movie screens that did not involve aliens, Ron Howard's THE MISSING - a strange mix of horror and western genres.
 I don't think we've